 The Bishop’s Palace is open daily from 10am–6pm (4pm from Nov-Mar).

-This is claimed to be the oldest residential street that still has its original buildings in Europe.
+This is claimed to be the oldest residential street in Europe and still has its original buildings.

 The houses of the close were built in the 14th century and were originally the 47 homes of the Vicars (which is why it is adjacent to the cathedral).